-Deep-fry each side of the meatballs about 3-4 minutes.
-I add them to the skillet and I leave then to sit until they are brown on one side (about 1 or 2 minutes), then I turn each one to brown both sides, 1 or 2 m minutes again.
-The meatball will be evenly and completely with a tempting crispy exterior.
+Fry each side of the meatballs for about 3-4 minutes.
+Add them to the skillet and brown them for about 1 or 2 minutes.
+After, turn them and fry for another 1-2 minutes.
+The meatballs should be evenly and completely cooked with a crispy exterior.

 How long do you have to cook meatballs in sauce?

-Use high-quality tomato purée, or tinned peeled tomatoes (I always opt for Mutti, for me it is the best and the least sour).
-Heat the sauce with little extra virgin olive oil, when it is hot add the fried meatballs.
-Simmer them for a few minutes turning them gently until the sauce has clung to the meatballs.
-I’ll take just a few minutes.
-Then I remove from the hat and I let them sit for a while.
-I usually prepare my meatballs the day before, so they are get plenty of taste.
+Use a high-quality tomato sauce or canned peeled tomatoes.
+Heat the sauce and when it is hot, add the fried meatballs.
+Simmer them for a few minutes and turn them gently until the sauce has clung to the meatballs.
+Then remove them from the heat and let them sit for a while.
+I usually prepare my meatballs the day before serving them.

 Should meatballs be slightly pink inside?

-Meatballs are usually slightly less cooked inside than outside; however they are made from cooked meat, so they are definitely safe to eat.
-Anyway, if you prefer well done meatballs, you cook 15 minutes longer (in the pan with lid).
+Meatballs are usually slightly less cooked inside than outside; however, since they are made from cooked meat, they are definitely safe to eat.

 What can you combine meatballs with for a balanced dinner?